bartczernicki/AzureOpenAILogProbs/README.md

 ## Azure OpenAI LogProbs Examples
-   * .NET Console application that shows examples how Azure OpenAI Log Probs that can be useful for RAG implemenations:
+   * .NET Console application that shows examples how Azure OpenAI Log Probs that can be useful for RAG implementations:
      * Calculate First Token Probability - True or False probability, determine whether the (LLM) model has enough info to answer question
      * Weighted Probability of Confidence Score - Self Confidence Score that is weighted from LogProbs probability (PMF) distribution to give a better (weighted) confidence score estimate to answer a question
      * Confidence Interval - Calculated from bootstrap simulation of multiple calls to the model.
 This provides a 95% confidence interval (range) of plausible confidence scores.
 This is ideal when you need to understand a range of possibilities the model interprets rather than a single point estimate.